Vresse-sur-Semois The Little Switzerland of Namur

 Legends Walk

-Thematic trail of 2.5 km punctuated by encounters with mythical characters: the White Lady, Grandpa Hook (Pépé Crochet), the Werewolf, embodying the "soul of the Ardennes".
+2.5 km thematic trail punctuated by encounters with mythical characters: the White Lady, Pépé Crochet, the Werewolf, embodying the "soul of the Belgian Ardennes".

-Pinocchio's Workshop: Unique puppet theater in the province of Namur, staging these legends for young audiences.
+Pinocchio's Workshop: Unique puppet theater in the province of Namur, staging these legends for a young audience.

-Membre distinguishes itself by its Roman history and its location at the heart of a spectacular meander.
+Membre stands out for its Roman history and its location in the heart of a spectacular meander.

-Neo-Gothic style (1888), replaces an old castle chapel.
+Neo-Gothic style (1888), replacing an old castle chapel.
 Houses a remarkable organ by builder Georg Westenfelder, which attracts renowned organists for concerts.

-The village is dominated by the Roche à Saloru viewpoint, offering a complete panorama of the valley.
+The village is dominated by the viewpoint of the Roche à Saloru, offering a complete panorama of the valley.

 Alle is the dynamic and tourist center of the municipality.